hdf1996/querifier/README.md

 ## Custom filters/methods

-If you reach to a case where you need a filter that's not covered by default than the default ones, you can do something like this:
+If you reach to a case where you need a filter that's not covered by the default ones, you can do something like this:

 ```ruby
 class BookQuery